 Conversations with Lucille.
 This was a book of transcribes conversations between Lucille Clifton and visiting poets to St. Mary’s College of Maryland.
 A special read for me, as I was present for many of these conversations and could appreciate both the content of what Clifton had to say and the wide arc of her thinking more fully as an older, less stupid me.

-Death to the Settler State/17th C Threads/Racial Capitalism/Indigenous History & Thought+
+End the Settler State/17th C Threads/Racial Capitalism/Indigenous History & Thought+

 I’m a deprofessionalizing scholar of 17th C history and literature and– fuck empire.

 Gerald Horne’s Trilogy: The Dawning of the Apocalypse, The Apocalypse of Settler Colonialism, The Counter-Revolution of 1776.

 Dark Matters: On the Surveillance of Blackness by Simone Browne